 Cumulus filed for Chapter 11 bankruptcy on November 29; Merlin Media opted to sell the stations last October.
 It is not known if Merlin plans to keep the stations or sell them to someone else if the Cumulus deal falls through.

 As for the Bulls and White Sox, WLS’ decision to drop the two struggling teams are a huge blow.
 Both are owned by Jerry Reinsdorf, and are usually packaged together in any media deal.
 If the bankruptcy judge agrees to Cumulus’ requests, both teams could lose their radio homes on February 1, forcing the Bulls and the White Sox to find new outlets quickly.

-Many have criticized WLS-AM’s coverage of Reinsdorf’s teams, a deal struck in 2015 with a six-year deal.
-The teams were never a good fit for the station, which shifted back to a conservative talk direction earlier in the year.
-The teams received little promotion or fanfare on the station.
+Many have criticized WLS-AM’s coverage of Reinsdorf’s teams, a deal struck in 2015 with a six-year contract.
+The teams were never a good fit for the station, which shifted back to a conservative talk direction earlier in the year, with the teams receiving little promotion or fanfare on the station.

 Television ratings for the Bulls on NBC Sports Chicago have been flat from last year (2.0), but still trail the Chicago Blackhawks, who have their own ratings woes due to a lackluster season.

 Cumulus’ decision-making process is just as bad as the Bulls.
 The company staged a phony morning show-host contest a few years ago only meant to install Mancow Muller.
 And recently, they re-hired Marv Nyren as vice president and market manager, split up their popular morning show at WKQX and reassigned someone to run the station’s social media accounts as their “digital content captain”.

 And you wonder why Cumulus is in Chapter 11.